Make-Ahead Breaded Chicken Milanese & Chili Salmon

 - The Preparation: Execute all breading, spice-rubbing, and vegetable chopping in the morning hours.
 This ensures the kitchen is pristine and the host is refreshed long before the first guests cross the threshold.

 - The Pour: Serve a versatile, medium-bodied white wine like a Chenin Blanc or a light Pinot Noir.
-Both possess the structural flexibility to pair seamlessly with both the crispy chicken and the chili-crusted salmon.
+Both possess the versatility to pair seamlessly with both the crispy chicken and the chili-crusted salmon.